Register Forgot login?

 Short version

-All bands submitted to this site must be metal...
-Or close enough.
+All bands submitted to this site must be metal bands.
 And you have to prove to us that it's really metal.

 Detailed version

-As simple as this "must be a metal band" rule may be, it involves a huge debate.
+As simple as the "must be a metal band" rule may seem, it involves a huge debate.
 None of us here think we're a supreme authority on all things heavy metal.
-However, someone has to draw a line somewhere after all, if we accepted just about anything it wouldn't make sense.
-So the moderating staff will decide, based on guidelines from the owners, to decide whether or not your submission is valid.
-So this is perhaps the most important point (other than truthful information), because knowing our rules can save some people a lot of time they would spend on a submission that will simply get rejected.
+However, as an encyclopedia of heavy metal, this site must draw a line somewhere.
+If we accepted just about anything, it wouldn't make sense; we would no longer be a "metal" archive.
+Because of this reality, the moderating staff decide, based on these guidelines set by the owners, on whether or not your submission is validly metal.
+This is perhaps the most important point (other than the point about truthful information), because knowing our rules on what is acceptable could save some people a lot of time that they would spend submitting a band that would simply get rejected.
+For a band to be considered metal by the site, it must adhere to the following:

-First, for the lesser-known bands, we need compelling evidence that the band is metal.
+Second, for the lesser-known bands, we need compelling evidence that the band is metal.
 We won't just take your word for it, sorry.
-The best evidence is of course in the form of audio samples.
-Most bands have a Myspace with such samples nowadays.
+The best evidence is, of course, in the form of audio samples.
+Most bands have a Bandcamp page or some other online streaming platform (ex.
+Spotify, Deezer, Tidal) with such samples nowadays.
 But for older, obscure bands (the kind of thrash band that released one demo in 1986 and disbanded, for example), if no sound samples are available, a scan from a metalzine review describing the band's sound as unambiguously metal can be acceptable, but those cases are exceptional and the moderation can exercise full discretion.

 We do NOT accept the following (this is our decision, please don't argue this):